WokLibCodeClub/.github/profile/README.md

 Please try to arrive a little bit before 11.45am so that you have time to get logged in and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

 If you had problems signing in to trinket last Saturday PLEASE test your login details out at home ***before*** next week so that we don't waste time at the beginning of the session.
+It looks as if you have to put your full email address into the box marked "Email or username".
+At the moment it doesn't seem to accept usernames.

 #### For Python beginners, or those with only a little experience of Python

-We will be continue with our beginner course by writing a small programme to calculate your age.
+We will continue with our beginner course by writing a small programme to calculate your age.
 After that we will create some Python graphics by getting a *turtle* object to move around the screen.

 You can check on the code which we wrote at the last session by following this link: [trinket.strivemath.org/library/trinkets/c5a3a6f46b61](https://trinket.strivemath.org/library/trinkets/c5a3a6f46b61).